hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 Retail users from other EVM chains are surprised because other chains do not have the concept of token association.
 As such, users are accustomed to receiving unsolicited tokens and viewing them in their wallet.
 Non-Hedera wallets have no native method for understanding token association.
 Similarly, senders are not used to coordinating token association in advance.
 This currently provides friction and may serve as a blocker to adoption by developers coming from other chains.

+Equally there are many voices in the web3 community and from other networks that want to be able to be in control of what lands in their wallet.
-At the same time, many users have no desire to see their wallets flooded with unwanted tokens.
+Many users have no desire to see their wallets flooded with unwanted tokens.
 For some users the legal and financial implications of these unrequested tokens is undesirable and the management of the tokens is an unwanted burden.
 An unwanted airdrop is referred to as *spam*.

 ## Rationale